 The School of Practical Philosophy in Perth began in 1991 as an independent not-for-profit organisation.
-It was inspired by and is affiliated with the School of Economic Science in London which started in 1937 in the wake of the Great Depression when a small group of people came together to study Economics.
+It was inspired by and is affiliated with the School of Philosophy and Economic Science in London, which started in 1937 at the height of the Great Depression when a small group of people came together to study economics and justice.
 They were seeking an understanding of the universal laws which govern the relations between people in society.
 They hoped to discover principles which would help to eliminate the social ills prevailing at that time.
 However, the need for deeper insight into the nature of humanity led to the study of philosophy, which literally means “the love of wisdom.”
 By the late 1950s philosophy became the School’s central subject.